 The authors of this report explore the use of agent-based modeling as a method for studying the effects of information and communications technologies on the formation, maintenance, and dissolution of social movements over time.

-Rushil Zutshi is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
-His research interests include electric vehicles, labor markets, development policy and climate change and its effect on the developing world.
+Rushil Zutshi (he/him) is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
+His interests include the applications of innovative methodologies in behavioral health, health equity, and social movements.

 Prior to joining RAND, Zutshi worked as a research intern at the Center for Study of Science, Technology and Policy in India.
 There, his work comprised conducting feasibility studies and risk analysis studies for micro-grid installations in rural India.
 His other work includes gauging the techno-economic feasibility of a wirelessly charged electric bus system in Pittsburgh, PA.

 Zutshi holds a B.Tech. in electrical and electronics engineering from VIT University, India, as well as an M.S. in energy science and policy from Carnegie Mellon University.